-The Confederation may support innovation projects.

-In addition, it may support:

-- a. measures to promote science-based entrepreneurial initiatives; - b. measures for setting up and developing science-based companies; - c. the exploitation of knowledge and the knowledge and technology transfer between universities, economy and society.
+- The Confederation may support innovation projects. - In addition, it may support: - a. measures to promote science-based entrepreneurial initiatives; - b. measures for setting up and developing science-based companies; - c. the exploitation of knowledge and the knowledge and technology transfer between higher education institutions, the private sector and society; - d.18 Next-generation innovators.